Together Towards Unity. Being Church in a Fragmented World

 Ecological Reformation: Rethinking Theological and Ethical Frameworks

 “Christians dwell in the world, but are not of the world” affirms an anonymous Christian writing from the 2nd century AD called The Epistle to Diognetus, echoing the words of Jesus in John 17:14.
 The epistle uses that imagery to frame a Christian lifestyle within the society.
-Drawing inferences from this paradoxical condition of Christianity described in the ancient sources, this module will tackle following intersections: (1) Revelation in relation to ways of interpreting scripture, understanding history and reality; (2) the relationship between church, state and society; (3) understanding of the church in relation to culture; (4) explore the location of the church in, and its role in the public sphere.
-The module will analyse how the ensuing overlaps, juxtapositions, and contraditions in the context of contemporary challenges such as religious and social-political constructions of “truth(s)”, digitalization, political theologies, religious patterns in political discourse, interculturality, glocalities and hybrid identities, migration, etc. The underlying assumption is that the world is a space of manifestation of divine economy and how the Church as God’s gift and instrument for the flourishing of the world can discern, act, and contribute to the transformation of the world.
+Drawing inferences from this paradoxical condition of Christianity described in the ancient sources, this module will tackle following intersections: (1) societal challenges and the role of narrative theology; (2) migration, public space, and digitalization; (3) understandings of mission and its theology; (4) the history of World Mission Conferences and some publications of the World Council of Churches and its Commission for World Mission and Evangelism (CWME).
+The module will analyse how the ensuing overlaps, juxtapositions, and contradictions in the context of contemporary challenges such as constructions of “truth(s)”, digitalization, political, liberation and public theologies, interculturality, glocalities, etc., interact with each other.
+The underlying assumption is that the world is a space of manifestation of divine economy and how the Church as God’s gift and instrument for the flourishing of the world can discern, act, and contribute to the transformation of the world.
+Since the World Mission Conference in Willingen, Germany, in 1952, it has become a more and more consensus that it is all about God’s Mission.
+We Christians, inspired by the Holy Spirit, are asked to be “Salt and Light” in and for the World.
+How does this look like?
+What is expected from us?
+Are we the ones who convert others?
+To get a helpful overview about Mission and its theology, we can talk about the “3T´s” of Mission: Transmissio, Translatio and Transformatio.
+Those three aspects of Mission can be seen as the pillars and areas of activity when we talk about the Mission of the Church.

 The study programme is a 10-weeks online course.
 Each module consists of the following elements: